William0Friend/rest-examples/ReadMe.txt

-I used these api's to make the Web App

-Finance:
-XTVAACZ2LR4C9FGM

-Weather:
+For the midterm part, I used these three rest api's to make a simple sas type weather web app, where you enter a city name, and you get all the cities in the world that match that name, some info about there weather, and a google map showing exactly where that particular city is in the world

+Open Weather Map API:
 c15833a615f01e6ebe1b4a12a8783502

+OpenCage API:
+68a28b83bc86495b9d6eca15799ca9d8

-Maps Key:
+Google Maps Key:
-AIzaSyB7A7fEyF4N-_8x0VdC9hU7ipzSGN8wH8Q
 AIzaSyD9fMo1dla3B1b8aR7TNDRd88gi6GxuCuw